 In this paper, we study how low-dimensional data structure influences the performance of diffusion models, an emerging paradigm that facilitates remarkable progress across various subfields of modern generative modeling \citep{chen2024overview,sohl2015deep,dhariwal2021diffusion,ho2022video,ramesh2022hierarchical,watson2023novo}.
-While empirical evidence suggests that diffusion models might not suffer from the curse of dimensionality, a rigorious understanding of their efficacy in the presence of low-dimensional structure remains elusive.
-Consider, for concreteness, a mainstream diffusion model known as the {\em denoising diffusion probabilistic model (DDPM)} \citep{ho2020denoising}, which has received widespread adoption in practice and sparked considerable interest from the theoretical community to demystify its efficacy (e.g., \citet{chen2022sampling,chen2022improved,lee2022convergence,lee2023convergence,li2024towards,tang2023diffusion,mbacke2023note,tang2024score,liang2024non,li2024d}).
+Empirical evidence suggests that diffusion models might not suffer from the curse of dimensionality.
+Some of the empirical methods explicitly exploit dimension reduction designs like latent diffusion to leverage low dimensionality \citep{rombach2022high}, while in the meantime vanilla diffusion models also seem to exhibit adaptivity to unknown low-dimensional structure in practice.
+However, a rigorous understanding of the efficacy of standard diffusion models in the presence of low-dimensional structure remains elusive.
+Consider, for concreteness, a mainstream diffusion model known as the {\em denoising diffusion probabilistic model (DDPM)} \citep{ho2020denoising}, which has received widespread adoption in practice and sparked considerable interest from the theoretical community to demystify its efficacy (e.g., \citet{chen2022sampling,chen2022improved,lee2022convergence,lee2023convergence,li2024towards,tang2023diffusion,mbacke2023note,tang2024score,li2025dimension,liang2024non,li2024d}).
 In order for the DDPM sampler to generate a $d$-dimensional new sample that approximates well the target distribution in terms of KL divergence, the number of steps\footnote{Given that each step of the DDPM requires evaluating a score function (typically through computing the output of a large neural network or transformer), the sampling speed of the DDPM is largely dictated by the number of steps. } needs to scale linearly with $d$, a scaling that has been shown to be un-improvable in general \citep{benton2024nearly}.
 However, in application like image generation, the number of pixels in each image might oftentimes be exceedingly large, far exceeding the number of steps typically needed to run the DDPM in practice.
 This indicates that even linear scaling with $d$ does not adequately explain the observed efficiency of the DDPM in practice.